 Does union representation cost money?

 Yes.
 To support themselves, unions charge their members dues and often negotiate collective bargaining agreements that require employees to join the union or pay an agency service fee as a condition of remaining employed.
 An agency service fee is equivalent to that portion of the union dues that pay for collective bargaining and contract administration.
 The agency service fee usually costs almost as much as union dues.
-Depending on the terms of the labor contract, failure to pay dues or an agency fee could result in dismissal from a teaching or research appointment, which in turn could impact a student’s degree eligibility.
+Depending on the terms of the labor contract and state law, failure to pay dues or an agency fee could result in dismissal from a teaching or research appointment, which in turn could impact a student’s degree eligibility.

 How does a group of employees become unionized?
 What are “authorization cards”?

 The process typically begins with union organizers soliciting employees to sign “authorization cards.”
 It is very important to understand what those cards are and what effect they can have.

 Authorization cards are legal documents used by unions as evidence that a group of employees is interested in union representation.
 Authorization cards should not be signed without considerable thought, because once signed the cards become the property of the union, they are effective for one year, and cannot be unilaterally revoked.
 In addition, if at least 30% of the relevant employee group signs cards, the union can file a petition with the NLRB for an election.
 The outcome of the election binds all eligible employees – whether or not an employee signs an authorization card or participates in the election.
 We urge you to become educated about union representation and collective bargaining before signing any legally binding union authorization card.